 Plan Your Schedule in Advance

 Registered nurses often work shifts and unsocial hours, meaning that if you’re working full-time as a nurse and want to fit your studies around your career, you need to stay on top of planning your schedule.
 If you work different shifts each week, then this will usually involve looking at your work schedule for the week and coming up with a study timetable that you can manage.
 When you’re doing this, planning apps or even a physical planner can be your best friend; figure out what times you’ve got when you don’t need to be doing something else and slot in studying wherever possible.
 Plan as far in advance as you can, so that anything further that comes up can be arranged around your degree rather than the other way around.
+Reach out to international nurses recruitment agencies in USA for a better perspective.

 Get a Quiet Study Area